selinece17/SpringBootTutorial/SpringBoot.md

     @GetMapping("/")

-This indicates that the type of request (GET) and the context ("/") will be mapped to the method just below the annotation (the index() method).
+This indicates that the type of operation (GET) and the context ("/") will be mapped to the method just below the annotation (the index() method).

-There are other types of requests (PUT, POST, DEL, etc...), and each request type has a unique annotation associated with the HTTP type.
+There are other types of operations (PUT, POST, DEL, etc...), and each request type has a unique annotation associated with the HTTP type.
 You can also specify the routing using a different annotation, similar to the following